lukas-menzel/work-from-anywhere/README.md

 To test the website locally I used Node.JS, created a server.js and used a SASS watcher to compile css.

 Since the website is static I deployed it on Github pages.
-I also minified the production css files to optimize the website performance.

 ## Reflection